-According to a 2014 study by ICMI, 72% of contact centre managers agree that multilingual customer support increases customer satisfaction.
-Furthermore, with the world growing more connected every day, the importance of delivering personalised and comprehensive customer support cannot be more over-empathised.
+According to a 2014 study by ICMI, 72% of contact center managers agree that multilingual customer support increases customer satisfaction.
+Furthermore, with the world growing more connected every day, the importance of delivering personalized and comprehensive customer support cannot be more over-empathized.

 “What is more important to great customer service than the language in which we deliver it?” asked Justin Robbins, ICMI community Director, while launching Lost in Translation: Leveraging Language to Deliver an Exceptional Customer Experience report.